Moreangels M. Mbizah PhD

 Founder & Executive Director | Wildlife Conservation Action

 I am a conservation biologist and I have been working in wildlife conservation for more than a decade.
-I am also an ecological consultant and wildlife conservation researcher.
-I am currently working at the intersection of conservation and community development.
+I am also a consultant, wildlife conservation researcher and natural resource management expert.
+I am currently working at the intersection of conservation and community development and promoting human-wildlife coexistence and improved community livelihoods.
 I am passionate about inspiring the next generation of conservation leaders

 Predator research in Zimbabwe is still predominantly carried out in national parks, however private land can potentially provide suitable habitat for their conservation therefore it is essential to increase research in these landscapes so as to come up with practical solutions to conservation problems.